WICG/attribution-reporting-api/EVENT.md

 `event` sources don’t require any of the above constraints to be logged.

-When a source is logged for <`attributionsrc` origin, `destination`> pair, existing sources matching this pair will be looked up in storage.
-If the matching sources have been triggered at least once (i.e. have scheduled a report), they will be removed from browser storage and will not be eligible for further reporting.
-Any pending reports for these sources will still be sent.

 An attribution source will be eligible for reporting if any page on the `destination` eTLD+1 (advertiser site) triggers attribution for the associated reporting origin.